darinbl-pritchard45/notes/README.md

 "Program defensively, anticipating errors and exceptions.
 The best code isn't just functional; it gracefully handles unexpected situations.
 Always keep in mind the DRY (Don't Repeat Yourself) principle and SOLID principles to ensure your codebase remains robust, adaptable, and logical."

 "Lastly, remember that code is read far more often than it's written.
 Invest time in clear documentation and comments that elucidate your thought process and logic behind the implementation.
 Today's wise programmer writes code that not only machines can understand but also fellow humans."

+# 2024-02-05
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back and analyze the issue.
+Break down the problem into smaller, more manageable tasks, then use logical thinking and creativity to come up with solutions.
+Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
+Finally, don't be afraid to ask for help or advice from others in the community.
+Learning from your mistakes and the experiences of others will make you a better programmer.